-CBVI provides educational services from birth through high school years to eligible children and their families.
-These services are designed to allow students who are visually impaired to participate equally with other students in regular classroom activities.
+CBVI provides educational services from birth through 21 years of age, to eligible children and their families.
+These services are designed to allow students who are blind or vision impaired to participate equally with their sighted peers in classroom activities.

-Once a child is found eligible for services CBVI works closely not only with the child but also with family members and local school personnel.
-Teachers of the blind or partially sighted provide educational instruction to the following students:
+Once a child is found eligible for services, CBVI works closely with the student, their family members and local school personnel.
+Teachers of the Blind or Vision Impaired provide educational instruction to the following students:

 CBVI staff will assess a child’s vision and, if eligible, offer specialized instruction tailored to his or her needs in the home.
-CBVI staff also works closely with family members and early intervention providers and health care providers to assist the child in making a smooth transition to preschool at age three.
+CBVI staff also works closely with family members, early intervention providers and health care professionals to assist the child in making a smooth transition to preschool at age three.

 School Age Services (ages 3 to 21)

 Instructors provide information and training to family members, teachers, child study teams, and other school personnel.
-CBVI also will loan local school districts appropriate adaptive equipment and make aides and special educational materials available.
+CBVI also will loan the student appropriate adaptive equipment and available adaptive educational materials.

 Deaf-Blind Services (birth through 21)

-CBVI offers special services to help meet the special needs of children who have difficulty with both vision and hearing.
-These include assessing the level of the child’s impairment, consulting with family members, teaching staff, and loaning the district special adaptive equipment and materials.
+CBVI offers special services to help meet the needs of children who have both vision and hearing deficits.
+These include assessing the level of the child’s impairment, consulting with family members, teaching staff, and loaning the student adaptive equipment and materials.

 Other special services...